Dirty Wknd does science: Does temperature affect FTP results?

 - Average Heart Rate = 165bpm

-Post Test Notes: It's pretty clear from the difference in weight lost through fluid that I was really dehydrated in the previous test.
-Loosing 1kg of weight during 30 mins of hard exercise is pretty mad - think about that next time you're out on a 5 hour ride!
-Looking at my Heart rate it's a fair way off my maximum so either I wasn't trying (didn't feel like it) or I was a bit knackered from the weekend.
-Probably the latter.
+It's pretty clear from the difference in weight lost through fluid that I was really dehydrated in the previous test.
+Losing 1kg of weight during 30 mins of hard exercise is mad.

 Test 3 - February 13th @ 10:30am